 Whoever is organising the survey is usually the one who pays for it.
 Never be afraid to shop around and compare surveyors, as it can often reduce your surveying costs and help you find a surveyor who you're happy is right for the level of survey you want.
 To help you in your search, you can receive instant quotes with Compare My Move, connecting you with to 5 professional RICS chartered surveyors immediately.

-If you’re paying for the property using a mortgage, then your lender will request a Mortgage Valuation before confirming the contract.
-The mortgage lender will commission the property survey but it’s paid for by you.
-The lender will hire a trusted chartered surveyor and will then receive the report.
+If you’re using a mortgage to pay for the property, your lender will request a Mortgage Valuation before confirming the contract with you.
+The mortgage lender will commission the valuation report, but it’s usually paid for by you.
+The lender will hire a registered valuer and will then receive the report.

 Buyers may want to consider having a Homebuyer’s Survey carried out as well, which can include a valuation, and is a much more detailed inspection of the property and will be carried out by a chartered surveyor who is trained in finding and diagnosing building problems.
 The mortgage lender can often provide these, but it is often a good idea to shop around and get your own independent survey arranged instead.

 It’s important to note that the process of buying a house in Scotland is slightly different compared to the rest of the UK.
 In Scotland, it’s not the buyer who must arrange the survey, but the seller.
 It’s the seller’s responsibility to arrange a Home Report to present to the buyer before the purchase can even go ahead.